CS5008Fall2025/c-practice-zembug/Report.md

 3. What is the difference between the heap and stack when related to memory allocation and management?

+   The stack is used for temporary memory, such as local variables.
+When the function ends the memory is automatically cleared.
+The heap is used for dynamic memory.
+You can allocate this memory with malloc and then you have to manually clear the memory with free.

 4. Take the following code:
    ```c
    #include <stdio.h>